 Skip to main content

-If your landlord is a Royal Institute of Chartered Surveyors (RICS) member or part of an ombudsman scheme you may be able to submit a complaint to the relevant body.
+Although the landlord is under no legal obligation to answer these questions, most will be willing to do so.
+If they refuse you could try to negotiate with them, or if they are members of the Royal Institution of Chartered Surveyors or part of an ombudsman scheme, you may be able to submit a complaint to the relevant body.

 More information you might find useful: